DevExpress/dotnet-eud/interface-elements-for-web/articles/editors/color-edit.md

 legacyId: 16835
 ---
 # Color Edit
-A **Color Edit** is used to specify a color.
+The Color Edit is used to specify a color.
 The editor displays the current color and its hexadecimal value.

 ![ColorEdit_Input](../../images/img22731.png)